-Last year, at OFB’s two Portland-area locations, volunteers donated 148,500 hours, the equivalent of 71 full time employees.
+Last year, OFB volunteers at our four branches donated 163,000 hours, the equivalent of 85 full-time employees.

 Our work to advocate for public policies and programs that address hunger plays an important role in OFB’s ability to fulfill our mission.
 On April 18, food bankers from throughout the state visited more than 70 members and staff from the Oregon Legislature at the state capitol for Oregon Hunger Response Day, urging state lawmakers to make food a priority.
 Their efforts paid off.
 By the end of the legislative session in July 2013, the Legislature had made significant investments in food and nutrition programs, helping thousands of our neighbors in need throughout our region.

 Our education programs continue to build important partnerships, with the goal of increasing self-reliance and improving the health of communities throughout our region.
 In FY 2012-13, our Learning Gardens team introduced a new Seed to Supper program and curriculum – a five-week basic budget